Welcome to a new blog devoted to true-crime entertainment — starting with my favorite TV series, Forensic Files.

 Since it began in 1996, Forensic Files has rendered me helpless to hit the off button, even during four-hour marathons of episodes I’ve already seen three times.

 But why?
-I don’t have a lot of interest in mitochondrial DNA and medium-velocity blood splatter — the scientific content that is the reason for the show’s existence.
+I have only a marginal interest in the likes of mitochondrial DNA and medium-velocity blood splatter — the scientific content that is the show’s reason for existence.

-I think the first reason for my affinity for the show is structure.
+The first reason I like Forensic Files is structure.
 The writers and editors tell the story in a compact way in 30 minutes, without the pre-commercial teasers and other repetition that network true-crime shows use to pad themselves into an hour or two.

 Next, it fascinates me that people who look and act like PTA moms and dads — the kind of folks who would feel guilty about grabbing the last cupcake in the office break-room — can dial down their consciences enough to murder their spouses and make their own children half-orphans.

-I guess the biggest reason I like Forensic Files so much is the biographical element of the stories.
-The late narrator Peter Thomas told the show’s tales compassionately yet without exploiting the victims in a maudlin way or otherwise manipulating viewers’ emotions.
+I guess the series’ No. 1 attraction is the biographical element of the stories.
+The late narrator Peter Thomas told the show’s tales compassionately without exploiting the victims or manipulating viewers’ emotions.

-The first True Crime Truant post: Q&A with former JAG attorney Mark F. Renner, who defended Ron Gillette.
+Read the first post: Q&A with former JAG attorney Mark F. Renner, who defended Ron Gillette.